evokss/my-next-refine-app/README.md

-# Memposit NextJS Refine Test
+# NextJS Refine Test App

-Hello, fellow developer!

-You are here to test your skills in creating frontend applications.

 ## App description

-You will write a small application that lets your users view candidates for their projects or other needs.
-Actually, we don't care about it in our app.
+This is a small application that which lets users view & add candidates for their projects or other needs.

-You can find the test data in `public/data.json`.
+The test data is located in `public/data.json`.

-## Tasks

-### Required

-These are required tasks that you need to complete by the deadline:

-- Create list candidates page
-- Create view candidate page

-### Optional

-These are optional tasks that would be nice to have completed, but they are not your main focus:

-- Add ability to create candidates
-- Add ability to edit candidates
-- Add ability to delete candidates
-- Add "Sign In" functionality

-## Deadline

-The deadline will be discussed separately in private conversation.

-## Evaluation

-You will fork this repo and give us access to it by the deadline to evaluate your skills.

-We will pay attention to:

-- How much tasks was done by the deadline
-- How clean the code is
-- The ability to use new libraries and technologies / to navigate through docs
-- How clean and nice your UI will look like without having the designs

 ## Tech stack